AndreaCostanzo1/SocketConnection/README.md

     //messages with the client
     SocketConnection sck;

-    //a default public constructor is requested!
+    //a default public constructor is required!
     public MyClass(){
         //....
     }